 Some of you may know, that I can be a LITTLE impatient.
 It is because I am impatient, that I shared this “in progress” Poppy DIY – our easy clay bowls on Instagram.
 We started making these poppy bowls as Christmas Gifts that the kids can make.
 But also with a “double” function of giving us an opportunity to discuss Remembrance Day and the significance of the poppy and why we commemorate Remembrance Day!
 We also recently made some beautiful DIY Poppy Suncatchers for Preschoolers and I have a fantastic set of Remembrance Day Activities (+ the meaning and info on charitable organisations) for you – please do browse that article too!
 It is grouped by preschooler, kids and grown up activities!

 Please remember to donate to veterans charities if making Poppy DIYs this Remembrance Day!
+These were first made in October 2016

 If you don’t have clay, try making these with salt dough?